 | Feature | XPath | CSS Selector |

-| Syntax Style | Path-based (//div/p) | Styling-based (div > p) |
+| Syntax style | Path-based (//div/p) | Styling-based (div > p) |

-| Select by Text Content | Yes (contains(text(), ‘val’)) | No (Requires external JS/Regex) |
+| Select by text content | Yes (contains(text(), ‘val’)) | No (requires external JS/regex) |

-| Upward Traversal | Yes (parent::, ancestor::) | No (CSS4 has :has(), but support varies) |
+| Upward traversal | Yes (parent::, ancestor::) | No (CSS4 has :has(), but support varies) |

-| Sibling Traversal | Both directions (following, preceding) | Forward only (+, ~) |
+| Sibling traversal | Both directions (following, preceding) | Forward only (+, ~) |

-| Attribute Matching | Extensive (starts-with, contains) | Yes ([attr^=val], [attr*=val]) |
+| Attribute matching | Extensive (starts-with, contains) | Yes ([attr^=val], [attr*=val]) |

-| Browser Support | Universal | Universal |
+| Browser support | Universal | Universal |

-| Scraping Tool Support | Excellent (Scrapy, Selenium, Octoparse) | Excellent (BeautifulSoup, Puppeteer) |
+| Scraping tool support | Excellent (Scrapy, Selenium, Octoparse) | Excellent (BeautifulSoup, Puppeteer) |

 The bottom line: CSS selectors work well with simple, well-structured HTML where IDs and classes don’t change.
 When you need to target text content, navigate a complex DOM hierarchy, or go up in the DOM, XPath always wins.
+For a deeper comparison with worked examples, the XPath tutorial has a full section on choosing between the two.

 Quick-Reference XPath Cheatsheet Table